This is a discontinued model

 The Link-Dark case design is similar to previous Spypoint cameras with a few notable improvements.
 The latch has been beefed up and is now one-piece construction.
 It opens and closes easily.
 The battery compartment on the back has an eject button that pops the cover open.

 This camera has a built-in python bracket on the back of the camera and a 1/4" x 20 threaded slot on the bottom for a Slate River Mount.
 This camera has an internal screen for setup and for reviewing pictures.
 You can also do both of these functions via the Spypoint app on your phone.

 Overall, the case design is very solid.
 The antenna seems a little flimsy, but we will keep an eye on it and if anything arises we will update this review.

 This camera does not have an option to send a photo on command but you can set the frequency it connects to the network checking for other setting changes.
-The GPS is not a "live tracker."
-For the most part, we find it useless.
 The app is very easy to navigate and will not leave you confused.

 This app is where you will set your data plan, your first month is unlimited photos for free.
 We LOVE the fact that Spypoint offers a free data plan (100 pictures a month), so you can run the camera for no cost, year-round.
 If you need more than 100 pictures a month, here are the costs of the other data plan options:

 |Month-to-Month||Free||$5 per month||$10 per month||$15 per month|